-That’s the easiest way to go, no doubt—except, where does one find this magical, perfect, low fee, honest person?
+That’s the easiest way to go, no doubt.
+Plus, there are some other benefits of a financial advisor.
+Except, where does one find this magical, perfect, low fee, honest person?
 It’s not easy.

-Quality personalized investment advisors won’t be lining up to take the 1% of your funds, unless you have 50-100K to give them.
-I know man, the system is rigged in many ways.
-We’ll figure something out though—don’t stress yet.
+All that said, quality personalized investment advisors won’t be lining up to take the 1% of your funds, unless you have 50-100K to give them.
+I know man, the system is rigged!

 Should You Do it Yourself?